zweatshirt/kmp_feasibility/README.md

 - generally a lack of documentation
 - Permissions still need to be managed on the individual platforms (you can create a package to handle the permissions across the different platforms yourself but it is an initial time consuming process)
 - Dependency injection is a bit of a pain it seems but not terrible (a good option is Koin)
 - User auth is doable but there is no official library for it as far as we are aware.
+There is an open source Firebase SDK that offers user auth, and it works well.